Louiskovski/MIDI-to-BMS-Converter/README.md

 Is defined in *octave range 5 (C4 (midi 48) - B4 (midi 59))*.
 Only one is allowed per chord and scale set.

-The length of the bass note is also defined as the range in which the chord and scale notes are taken into account.
+❗️The length of the bass note is also defined as the range in which the chord and scale notes are taken into account.
 As shown in the picture:

 ![screenshot](CIT_Explain2.png)